Nonlinear manifestations of photon acceleration in time-dependent metasurfaces: tunable broadband harmonics generation: Results

-\textbf{Upconversion spectroscopy.} We focused a $\tau_L \approx 200\pm30$~fs MIR laser pulses centered at $\lambda_L=3.62$~$\mu$m, with a variable non-destructive fluence in the $1 < F < 6$~mJ/cm$^2$ range, onto the PASIM to achieve $5 <I <30$~GW/cm$^2$ intensity (see Supplementary Note~3 for the details of the optical setup).
+\textbf{Upconversion spectroscopy.} Intense ultra-short MIR laser pulses with a variable non-destructive fluence in the $1 < F < 6$~mJ/cm$^2$ range, with central wavelength $\lambda_L=3.62$~$\mu$m and time duration $\tau_L \approx 200\pm30$~fs (spectral FWHM $\Delta \lambda_L \approx 150\pm50$~nm) were focused onto the PASIM to $5 <I <30$~GW/cm$^2$ peak intensity (see Supplementary Note~3 for the details of the optical setup).
 The advantage of operating the PASIM in the MIR regime is that the refractive index change scales as $\Delta n(t) \propto - N_{\rm FC}(t)\lambda^2$, which will be crucial for PA; here, $N_{\rm FC}(t)$ is the time-dependent FC density.
+Note that we neglect Kerr and thermal additions to the refractive index; corresponding discussion and estimates are provided in Supplementary Note 4.
+Kerr effect may play an important role in frequency conversion processes and may present an interesting avenue for further research in metasurfaces \cite{Drozdov2012,Buyanovskaya2017}.

 The third-order nonlinear polarization, which is responsible for the third harmonic generation (THG), can be expressed in the perturbative regime as follows:

 where $\hat{\chi}^{(3)}(3\omega= \omega+\omega+\omega)$ is the third-order nonlinear susceptibility tensor of silicon, and $\mathbf{E}(\omega)$ is the local electric field strength at the pump frequency $\omega$.
-Although the resonant local field is confined to a very small volume of each nanoantenna, the cubic dependence of $\mathbf{p}^{(3)}$ on the local field enables considerable THG boost in the metasurface as compared to the unpatterned silicon film.
-This is indeed experimentally observed in the transmitted THG spectrum plotted in Fig.~\ref{fig1}c for the metasurface (blue curve) versus the unpatterned film of the same thickness (black curve) cases: an order of magnitude spectrally-integrated THG enhancement is provided by the metasurface.
-While similar magnitudes of THG enhancement have been observed in the past \cite{Shorokhov2016a}, much more revealing is the {\it spectrum} of the THG that has never been studied in the context of rapidly-changing metasurfaces.
+Although the resonant local field is confined to a very small volume of each nanoantenna, the cubic dependence of $\mathbf{P}^{(3)}$ on the local field enables considerable THG boost in the metasurface as compared to the unpatterned silicon film.
+This is indeed experimentally observed in the transmitted THG spectrum plotted in Fig.~\ref{fig1}d for the metasurface (blue curve) versus the unpatterned film of the same thickness (black curve) cases: an order of magnitude spectrally-integrated THG enhancement is provided by the metasurface, and a maximum conversion efficiency estimated at around $10^{-9}$.
+While similar magnitudes of THG enhancement and conversion efficiencies have been observed in the past \cite{Shorokhov2016a}, much more revealing is the {\it spectrum} of the THG that has never been collected from rapidly-changing metasurfaces, and which reveals several unambiguous signatures of the PA process.